Shield us from this movie!

 Scott Paulin is Red Skull, a reasonable villain once he finds his feet as a modern Italian Mafioso—what?!
 Yes, Red Skull from canon ran the Nazi offshoot organization Hydra.
 Here, the writers place him in an Italian villa with Fabio-like bodyguards; beyond that, I didn’t pay attention.
 His first scenes feature his face still forming, like a melting gummy bear.
 As a boy, his character was kidnapped for his intelligence and injected with the super serum in Nazi Germany.

-The same scientist who created the serum, Dr. Vaselli (Carla Cassola) is remorseful over the kidnapping, and defects, to bequeath her knowledge to the Americans.
+The German scientist who created the serum for the Nazis, Dr. Vaselli (Carla Cassola) is remorseful over the kidnapping, and defects to United States, to bequeath her knowledge to the American military.
 These early scenes are promising, as we see Germans speaking German with subtitles, good acting from all the principals, and heartfelt story elements, such as Steve Rogers’ dad being lost at war, Steve’s girlfriend (Kim Gillingham) vowing to wait for him, Steve himself stricken with polio and volunteering for the serum, U.S. generals remarking, “He may not be Superman, but he’ll be a living symbol of what this country stands for.”
 (Any licensing lawsuits from DC pending, boys, for blurting out a copyrighted character from their stable?…)

 Ironically, when the movie’s namesake appears, it goes downhill.
 Director Albert Pyun (director of ALIEN FROM L.A., featured on MST3K – another great get for this film) has no concept on how to direct a superhero movie: action scenes are soporific, badly-staged and atrociously-directed, with enough cuts to kill a small bison.
 Pyun’s human interaction scenes are workable, but as soon as he is required to elevate the film to the super level, he falls victim to the Peter Principle (i.e. rising to the level of his IN-competence).